-The American Heart Association (AHA) identifies factors that are most commonly found in people who have cardiovascular disease.
-These factors can be divided into controllable risk factors and uncontrollable risk factors.
+Heart disease is the number one cause of death for men and women in the U.S., according to the Centers for Disease Control and Prevention.
+About 655,000 Americans die every year from heart disease, which can be inherited or developed from unhealthy habits.
+The American Heart Association (AHA) has identified risk factors that are most commonly found in people who have cardiovascular disease.
+These factors can be divided into controllable risk factors that can be prevented and uncontrollable risk factors.

 High blood pressure

 Cholesterol is a fatty substance produced by your body and found in many of the foods you eat.
 It is needed for normal body functions, such as cell wall protection, nerve impulse transmission and hormone production.
-However, high levels of cholesterol are associated with a greater risk of developing atherosclerosis, or hardening of the arteries.
+However, high levels of cholesterol are associated with a greater risk of developing atherosclerosis.

 Lack of exercise